astronomer/astro-docs/cloud/stable/05_manage-astronomer/01_workspace-permissions.md

 - Can manage **Billing**
 - Can perform CRUD operations on any Service Account in the Workspace

 Workspace _Admins_ do not automatically have CRUD access to all Airflow Deployments within it - they must either create or be added to those Deployments and will be held to the restrictions of their deployment-level role.
 For example, a Workspace _Admin_ could be a Deployment _Viewer_ and not have access to push code to that Deployment.

+Every Workspace must have at least 1 Workspace _Admin_.

 #### Workspace Editor